psmars/md2pdf/README.md

 `docker run --rm -it --hostname docker -v <your_directory>:/root absps/md2pdf`

-Or, if you do not like vim and prefer nano
+Or, if you do not like vim and prefer micro

-`docker run --rm -it --hostname docker -v <your_directory>:/root -e EDITOR=nano absps/md2pdf`
+`docker run --rm -it --hostname docker -v <your_directory>:/root -e EDITOR=micro absps/md2pdf`

 If needed, create your ssh credentials (they will be saved in \<your_directory\>).

+> ssh-keygen -t rsa -b 4096

 If needed, create your git global configuration.

+> git config --global user.name "Your Name"
+> git config --global user.email "you@server"

 Start to work.